What is Operational Segmentation?

 An operational segmentation is a market segmentation that is integrated into the day-to-day running of a business and which guides operational decisions, such as how each and every customer and potential customer is greeted, which customers are given which offers, and what price they are offered.
 The alternative to an operational segmentation is an inspirational segmentation, which has the goal of helping people develop strategies (e.g., plan new products).

 The key technical distinction between operational and inspirational segmentation relates to how individuals are allocated to segments when they interact with an organization.
-When an inspirational segmentation has been conducted, people see the results of the segmentation, most commonly as either new products or marketing communications.
-Usually, the result is an increase in choice, such as the choice between Coke, Diet Coke, Coke Zero and Fanta.
+When an inspirational segmentation has been conducted, people see the results of the segmentation.
+Most commonly as either new products or marketing communications.
+Usually, the result is an increase in choice.
+For example, the choice between Coke, Diet Coke, Coke Zero and Fanta.
 In an operational segmentation, people are placed in a segment.
 It is not their choice.

 Any organization that restricts access to some of its offers to different groups of customers is employing an operational segmentation.
-For example, organizations that employ highly targeted advertising (e.g., only advertising in magazines read by young women) are employing operational segmentation, as is a firm that sends special offers via direct marketing to a subset of its customers.
+For example, organizations that employ highly targeted advertising (e.g., only advertising in magazines read by young women) use operational segmentation.
+So do firms that send special offers via direct marketing to a subset of its customers.

 Examples of operational segmentation

-Airlines also employ operational segmentations via their frequent flyer programs, with customers in higher tiers receiving “better” products, and customers in lower tiers less attractive products.
+Airlines also employ operational segmentations via their frequent flyer programs.
+Customers in higher tiers receiving “better” products, and customers in lower tiers less attractive products.

 Example of an inspirational segmentation